thebigfilecom/thebigfile-com-dev/how-it-works/3_governance/sns.subpage.md

 ### SNS cubes
 Each SNS DAO consists of a set of _cubes smart contracts_ that run _Wasm code_.
 The most central cubes closely resemble the [Network Nervous System](/how-it-works/network-nervous-system-nns/) (NNS) which is the DAO that governs the full BigFile.
 The _governance cube_ implements the governance system and the _ledger cube_ implements an SNS specific governance token.
-The _swap cube_ implements the initial decentralization swap that is used during the launch process (see below) to raise initial funds in the form of BF and swap them for newly minted SNS tokens.
+The _swap cube_ implements the initial decentralization swap that is used during the launch process (see below) to raise initial funds in the form of BIG and swap them for newly minted SNS tokens.
 These cubes, together with a few additional ones, form one SNS DAO that governs one dapp.

 ### SNS cube code